sruss07/MS03-Geodictionary/README.md

 - Project utilises my current coding skill-set of HTML, CSS, JavaScript, Python, Flask and MongoDB
 - Allow users to add new content
-- Allow users to amend content which they added
+- Allow users to amend content which they previously added
 - Allow users to search existing content
 - Allow users to read existing content
 - Allow Admin to create, Read, Update and Delete content